 Taylor possesses a B.A. in exercise science and athletic training that he earned in 2008 from Missouri Valley College and is a Certified Strength and Conditioning Specialist (C.S.C.S.) and a United States Weightlifting Sports Performance Coach (USAW).

-As a performance coach for Performance Training Incorporated from 2008-09 and from January 2013 to present, Taylor designed strength and conditioning protocols for basketball, baseball, football, rugby, swimming, tennis and wrestling athletes.
+As a performance coach for Performance Training Incorporated from 2008-09 and from January 2013 to July 2013, Taylor designed strength and conditioning protocols for basketball, baseball, football, rugby, swimming, tennis and wrestling athletes.
 He also worked as a speed, agility and quickness (SAQ) trainer for athletes of all ages and taught basketball-specific techniques at the UT Elite Basketball Camp.

 He also has a highly-respected reputation from his prior experience under multiple head coaches with the UT strength and conditioning department.